 1. Sweet Potatoes and Pumpkin

-These super-veg contain beta-carotene, which your body converts into Retinol – otherwise known as vitamin A. Retinol helps to protect your skin from being damaged by the sun.
-Betacarotene also helps to prevent premature skin ageing from UV light, pollution and smoking.
+These super veggie contains beta-carotene, which your body converts into Retinol – otherwise known as vitamin A. Retinol helps to protect your skin from being damaged by the sun.
+Beta-carotene also helps to prevent premature skin aging from UV light, pollution and smoking.

 Scientific studies have shown that increasing the amounts of carotenoids in your diet can improve your skin’s density, thickness, tone and general appearance.
 Avocado also contains vitamin C which your skin needs to create elastin and collagen.